flipkart-incubator/lenna/README.md

 * Set `GOPATH` to go home: `export GOPATH=/usr/local/go`
 * Install bee tool: `go get github.com/beego/bee`
 * bee tool documentation: `http://beego.me/docs/install/bee.md`

+### Known Issues
+* Lenna may not compile on ubuntu as the C bindings of chai2010 and nfnt conflicts with the system libraries.
+However, Lenna has been successfully tested on Debian and Mac.